Scenario Creation

 Enabled (On, Default): The scenario is visible to all users.

 Disabled (Off): The scenario remains private and only accessible to the creator.
+Private scenarios can still be shared by using the Sharing link.

 Allow Story Customization